 SNSPs use a hybrid model for losses, which is a combination of a linear loss model based on the marginal loss factors of the connecting terminals for within region flows, and a quadratic loss model for flows over the physical SNSP.
-For SNSPs, the losses are explicitly modelled in the dispatch process.
-Similarly to the inter-regional loss model, output is adjusted, not price.
+For SNSPs, losses are explicitly modelled in the dispatch process through adjustment of the SNSPs flows, not price.

-ACIL Allen Consulting and SW Advisory found that the different treatment of losses results in a bias in favour of intra-regional generation in the dispatch process when there are constraints affecting both intra-regional generation and a regulated interconnector or SNSP.
+ACIL Allen Consulting and SW Advisory found that the different treatment of losses between intra-regional generation and interconnectors results in a bias in favour of intra-regional generation when there are constraints affecting intra-regional generation and a regulated interconnector or SNSP.
 This is because intra-regional generators are treated as lossless from a dispatch perspective, whereas the dispatch of generators across regions includes losses.

-This issue is discussed further in Chapter 6.4.3 and Appendix B.
+This issue is discussed in detail in Chapter 6.5.3 and Appendix B.